 Inside this post: Talking to teens about sex can be hard and embarassing and awkward.
 And if your teen reacts negatively, you may take that as an out to not have this important conversation with you.
 But, your teenagers actually wants–and needs–this information.
 You just have to know when and how to approach it.

 Most days it feels like your teenager doesn’t want to talk with you about anything.

 Their attitudes don’t invite conversation about much at all.

 So when it comes to something super-awkward like sex, of course they don’t want to talk to you.
 Right?

 Well, not so fast…..

 On the one hand, it’s normal for teens to pull back from their parents.
-Developmentally, it’s appropriate for teens tend turn away from parents as sources of information and connection and turn toward their peers.
+Developmentally, it’s appropriate for teens to turn away from parents as sources of information and connection and turn toward their peers, media, and the Internet.

 This can be really hard for parents.